LearningKijo/MDEtester/README.md

 >```
 >-Path <String> : This is a mandatory parameter to specify a CSV file and is used for testing MDE URL indicators.
 >```

+## LOG
+After you run `MDE-Tester.ps1`, all logs will be created by the script and available following the path - `C:\MDE-tester`.

 #### Disclaimer
 The views and opinions expressed herein are those of the author and do not necessarily reflect the views of company.